Smooth profinite groups, I: geometrizing Kummer theory

 \begin{defi} Let be an extension of vector bundles, over a scheme $S$. \\ We denote its dual extension by For $n \geq 1$, we then define the $n$-th symmetric power of $\mathcal E^\vee$ as \end{defi}

 \begin{rem} The extension $\Sym^{n}(\mathcal E^\vee)$ as above, is the global version of the following local construction.
 For a commutative ring $A$, denote by $A[X_0, X_1, \ldots, X_d]_{n}$ the space of polynomials with coefficients in $A$, in $d+1$ variables, homogeneous of degree $n$.
-Then, we have an exact sequence of free $A$-modules Indeed, this is the particular case where $S=\Spec(A)$, $E=\mathcal O_S^{d+1}$, and $\pi$ is the projection on the first factor. \end{rem} The next Lemma will create no big surprise, but is very important: a key tool, in the proof of Theorem B, indeed consists in performing changes of the base, to appropriate $G$-affine spaces-- splitting schemes of extensions of $G$-vector bundles.
+Then, we have an exact sequence of free $A$-modules Indeed, this is the particular case where $S=\Spec(A)$, $E=\mathcal O_S^{d+1}$, and $\pi$ is the projection on the first factor. \end{rem}